-Lobsters, seaweed and the effects of a warming ocean in Atlantic Canada | CBC News
+How Atlantic Canada's warming ocean could impact everything from seaweed to lobster | CBC News

 "If I was going to look at my crystal ball, I would say that the future of the lobster industry in Atlantic Canada is probably more in Newfoundland.
 Why?
 Just simply because as climate change moves through the ocean ecosystem and water warms up, species move with water temperatures," he told the conference.

 Risley accused the Department of Fisheries and Oceans of not doing enough to research the impact of climate on lobster, which he called "the largest single economic component of the fishery in Atlantic Canada."

 He said the amount DFO spends on lobster research is insignificant relative to the money it puts into other sectors.

 DFO said it will spend $3.36 million this year on lobster science in its Maritimes region, which encompasses the Atlantic coast of Nova Scotia, southern New Brunswick and the Bay of Fundy.